-For high voltage cables, pot hole to locate their route before excavation (refer to the Department of Labour's "Guide for Safety with Underground Services" at www.dol.govt.nz).
+For high voltage cables, pot hole to locate their route before Excavation (refer to the WorksafeNZ's "Guide for Safety with Underground Services" at www.worksafe.govt.nz).

 Alternatively, we can provide a mark out service for you.
 See page 13 for details.